ray-project/ray/doc/source/serve/index.md

     **Getting Started**
     ^^^

-    Start with our quick start tutorials for :ref:`deploying a single model locally<getting-started>`, how to :ref:`convert an existing model into a Ray Serve deployment<converting-to-ray-serve-deployment>` .
+    Start with our quick start tutorials for :ref:`deploying a single model locally<getting-started>` and how to :ref:`convert an existing model into a Ray Serve deployment<converting-to-ray-serve-deployment>` .
-    These concrete examples will give you an idea of how to use Ray Serve.

     +++
     .. link-button:: getting-started